 Full-time SIT Graduate Institute students have five years from the time they matriculate to complete their chosen degree requirements.
 Part-time SIT Graduate Institute students have six years from the time they matriculate to complete their chosen degree requirements.
+EdD students have up to eight years from the time they matriculate to complete their degree requirements.
 Any student who does not complete the degree within this time frame will be withdrawn from the program.
 However, SIT acknowledges that certain circumstances might arise that could prevent a student from completing a degree within the prescribed time frame and will consider student appeals for extension.
 The purpose of the reinstatement policy is to provide an opportunity for these students to complete the degree; increase our number of graduates; recognize the accomplishments of students who have established meaningful careers without the degree but for whom a degree is now seen as valuable; and expand the global community of SIT alumni who are contributing to their fields in important ways, thereby enhancing the international reputation of SIT Graduate Institute.